 If you have collected empirical data, the answer is clear.
-But what is the result of a pure literature thesis?
+But what is the result in a pure literature thesis?
 What are the findings?
 The answer to this question is less obvious.

 Searching for weeks or even months in sources for new findings does not lead to your personal findings.
-Because logically, your results must be findings that are NOT yet in the sources...
+Logically, your results must be findings that are NOT yet in the sources...
 Most of the old theses aren’t useful here because they are not YOUR findings.